 - Construct appropriate and defensible reasoning to draw conclusions

-- Demonstrate hypothesis-based problem solving
+- Demonstrate the use of analytical methods for problem solving

 - Demonstrate skills necessary for living and working in a global society.
 (Personal & Social Responsibility)